SebastianManda/tree-compression/README.md

 # tree-compression
 This project is part of the [2024 Research Project](https://github.com/TU-Delft-CSE/Research-Project) at [TU Delft](https://github.com/TU-Delft-CSE).

+# Abstract

+Trees are essential components of both real and digital environments.
+Therefore, it is important to have 3D models of trees that are of high quality and computationally efficient.
+One way to achieve this is by compressing a high-quality model using billboard rendering, which involves partitioning the tree into multiple planes to produce a similar result to the original.

+Our study explores the compression of 3D models using an optimization loop and adapting billboard rendering techniques.
+We use computer vision primitives to render basic models, which we then optimize by adjusting the texture to resemble the original tree.
+The models consist of multiple upright planes that are rotated around the central vertical axis of the original tree.
+We use different optimization functions, such as L1 and L2 losses, to determine the best approach.

+We can improve the initial models by bounding the billboards and limiting their heights and widths to that of the trees.
+Additionally, we can use double-sided textures for the billboards to allow more flexibility for optimizing different species of trees.
+However, optimizing multiple tree types performs differently for each species, leading to improvements that only benefit certain trees in specific scenarios.

+Using quantitative metrics, we determined which models perform best and how similar they are to the original after training.
+We found that our compressed models generally resemble the original while having only a fraction of the original size.

 # Installation

 Requires Python 3.9+, VS2019+, Cuda 11.3+ and PyTorch 1.10+